 Tour price – 690 € per vehicle

-Extra accomodation expenses of 280 € per person (payed directly to the hotel)
+Extra accomodation expenses of 280 € per person (details upon inquiry)

 This tour is a roundtrip of the Homolje and Kučaj mountains in the northern part of the Serbian Carpathians.
 Not exceeding the altitude of 1339 m, it passes through mostly uninhabited, heavily forested landscape, often coming out to picturesque meadows and inspirational peaks.
 The mystical valleys offer a lot of excitement, as the terrain can be muddy and technically challenging.
 Participants will see many beautiful spots during the tour, such as unique waterfalls, caves, stone arches, lakes and other wonders of nature.